udacity/ud615/labs/managing-application-configurations-and-secrets.md

 ## Tutorial: Creating Configmaps

 The nginx container also needs a configuration file to setup the secure reverse proxy.
-In this section you will create a configmap from the `proxy.conf` nginx configuration file.
+In this tutorial you will create a configmap from the `proxy.conf` nginx configuration file.

 Create the `nginx-proxy-conf` configmap based on the `proxy.conf` nginx configuration file: